gjbadros/hass-vantage/README.md

 Not Supported (Yet?)
 ====================

 There are things that Vantage can do which Home Assistant can't do (yet).
-This
-includes:
+Here is an incomplete list with workarounds:

   * Change the color, brightness or blink rate of the LED light on each keypad button.
+        => Write a Vantage function to do this, invoke from Home Assistant
   * Dim lights in response to long button presses.
+        => Configure the button to invoke the Dim Cycle routine on the Vantage controller, and then have Home Assistant events respond to the light brightness level changing.
   * Cause the keypads to make a tone.
 (It appears that there is an interface to make a keypad start making a tone and stop making a tone, but not to have it play a tone for a specified duration...)
+        => Write a Vantage function to do this, invoke from Home Assistant
   * Enable/disable Vacation mode on the Vantage.
+        => Write a Vantage function to do this, invoke from Home Assistant
   * Invoke Home Assistant actions or routines from Vantage procedures (this component allows Home Assistant to control Vantage, not Vantage to control Home Assistant).
+        => Use a variable as a signal: increment a Vantage variable from the Vantage function, and then trigger Home Assistant events based on the variable changing.
+(This is a real kludge, but it seems to work.)
   * Lock/unlock Vantage objects.
+(Why?)
+        => Write a Vantage function to do this, invoke from Home Assistant
   * Interface fully with A/V components, thermostats, alarm systems, or other non-lighting devices you might have attached to your Vantage system.
+        => Hook them up to Home Assistant instead.
+Alternatively, write a Vantage function to do this, invoke from Home Assistant.

 An example of this last item: one of the early users of this Vantage module had an Elk alarm system which was wired to their Vantage Infusion controller through a serial cable.
 The Elk driver for Vantage worked, but awkward to use.
+One
-For example, it didn't have different states for an alarm being armed or simply in the process of arming -- which made it hard to write routines to only run if the alarm was armed.
+problem: it didn't have different states for an alarm being armed or simply in the process of arming -- which made it hard to write routines to only run if the alarm was armed.
 The Home Assistant Elk driver is more full featured, and makes creating such automations easy.